Nancy Dow: Career

+Dow was an actress, a model, and an author.

+In 1966, Dow played a character called Athena in an episode of The Beverly Hillbillies.
+In 1967 she appeared in episodes of The Wild Wild West and Mr. Terrific.
+She also appeared in the 1969 film of The Ice House.
+Her final acting credit was in the 2004 Canadian film Pure.

 Personal life

-Dow was also married to John T. "Jack" Melick Jr., a pianist-bandleader who was based in Dallas from 1956 to 1961.
-The couple had one son, John T. Melick III (born 1959), an assistant director and second-unit director.
+Dow was married to John T. "Jack" Melick Jr., a pianist/bandleader who was based in Dallas, from 1956 to 1961.
+The couple had one son, John T. Melick III (b.
+1959), who became an assistant director and second-unit director.